Day Trip to Tossa de Mar from Barcelona: Complete Guide

 Disclosure: This page may contain affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-In this guide, I’ll share everything you need to know about taking a day trip to Tossa de Mar from Barcelona, including how to get there, the best things to do, and how to make the most of your visit.
+In this guide, I’ll share everything you need to know about taking a day trip to Tossa de Mar from Barcelona, including how to get there, the best things to do, and tips to make the most of your visit.

 Is Tossa de Mar Worth Visiting?